miklevin/MikeLev.in/_posts/2025-03-24-ai-edit-code-diff.md

 ---
 title: AI Edit Your Code?
-What The `diff`?
+What the `diff`?
 permalink: /futureproof/ai-edit-code-diff/
 description: This article provides a practical and valuable solution for developers who are increasingly using AI for code generation.
 I clearly articulate the problem with traditional diff tools in this context and offer a well-explained, step-by-step method to achieve a more intuitive visual comparison.
 This technique not only aids in understanding the specific changes made by AI but also simplifies the process of reviewing and publishing these modifications.
 The real-world example makes the described method immediately applicable.
 layout: post